John Duffy and David Mulcahy: The attacks

 In 1982, a woman was raped by two men near Hampstead Heath railway station.
-Eighteen more women were attacked over the next year, mostly late at night in dark, quiet places often near railway stations in and around North London, especially Hampstead, Barnes and other places.
+Eighteen more women were attacked over the next year, mostly late at night in dark, quiet places often near railway stations in and around North London, especially Hampstead, Barnet and other places.
 Further attacks occurred during 1984, and then three women were raped on the same night in 1985, in Hendon.

-The Metropolitan Police in West London initiated an urgent investigation, named "Operation Hart", to apprehend the perpetrators.
+The Metropolitan Police in west London initiated an urgent investigation, named "Operation Hart", to apprehend the perpetrators.
 The women described their attackers as a short ginger-haired man and a larger man.
 DNA technology was not then available, but some suspects could be eliminated by blood grouping: one attacker, believed to be the ginger-haired man, was an "'A' secretor with a certain PGM factor of his blood".
 Unlike DNA, many people share the same blood grouping, so this evidence could eliminate suspects but not identify the offenders.

 On the evening of 29 December 1985, Alison Day, aged 19, was on her way to meet her boyfriend at his place of employment at a desolate trading estate close to Hackney Wick station.
-Duffy and Mulcahy had been driving around several railway stations and ended up at Hackney Wick where they saw Day exit the train.
-After she stopped at a telephone box, it is believed she took a wrong turn heading down to the canal and into the path of Duffy and Mulcahy.
+Duffy and Mulcahy had been driving around to several railway stations and ended up at Hackney Wick, where they saw Day exit a train.
+After she stopped at a telephone box, it is believed she took a wrong turn, heading down to the canal and into the path of Duffy and Mulcahy.
 Duffy then threatened her with a knife and both men sexually assaulted her.
 The two men then forced her to walk across live railway lines to the parapet of a bridge.
-Day fell from the bridge into the canal, but was able to swim to the bank where Duffy and Mulcahy pulled her from the water and then to a wasteland where she was strangled to death with her blouse.
-Her body was sunk into the River Lea using discarded cobbles (granite setts) placed into her coat pockets.
-The Metropolitan Police in east London set up a further separate investigation, Operation Lea.
+Day fell from the bridge into the canal, but was able to swim to the bank where Duffy and Mulcahy pulled her from the water and then to wasteland where she was strangled to death with her blouse.
+Her body was sunk in the River Lea using discarded cobbles (granite setts) placed into her coat pockets.
+The Metropolitan Police in east London set up a further, separate investigation, Operation Lea.